 Santander Checking Accounts

 With the Simply Right Checking account, you only need $25 to open the account.
-You do not need to maintain a certain balance and you can waive the $10 monthly fee by completing one transaction per month such as a deposit, withdrawal, transfer, or payment.
+You don’t need to meet a minimum balance and can waive the $10 monthly fee by completing one transaction per month, such as a deposit, withdrawal, transfer, or payment.
+The monthly fee is also waived for account holders 26 years old or younger.

-The Student Value Checking account was created for students ages 14 to 25.
+The Student Value Checking account is for students ages 14 to 25.
 There are no monthly fees and no minimum balance requirements.
-You will only need $10 to open the account
+The account includes online and mobile banking and will transfer to another Santander checking account after you turn 26.

-The Santander Select Checking account is the only checking account the bank offers that is interest-bearing.
-You will need $25 to open this account and will have to pay a $25 monthly fee that can be waived if you maintain a balance of $25,000 across all Santander accounts.
+The Santander Select Checking account is the only interest-bearing checking account the bank offers.
+You need $25 to open this account and must pay a $25 monthly fee that can be waived with a combined balance of $25,000 across all Santander accounts.

 Santander Savings Accounts